ryjen/prep-cli/README.md

 The plugins are forked to run in a seperate pseudo terminal, allowing for user interaction should a plugin require it.

-The default plugins and SDK is written in Go.
-They are compiled, compressed, and included in a shared library.
 When you initialize a repository for the first time, the shared library will be loaded and the default plugins extracted.

 ### Current default plugins: